lioumens/mixed_model_examples/README.md

-# mixed_model_examples
+# Examples of Mixed Models in R

-Examples of Mixed Models in R
+This repository contains simple examples of fitting random effect models in R. These examples were shown in class in SAS.